Tweeting through uncertainty: Candid’s approach to nonprofit Twitter

-We normally invest quite a bit of time into our Twitter community, posting news and updates, responding to questions and comments, and running experiments to improve our engagement.
+We normally invest quite a bit of time into our nonprofit Twitter community, posting news and updates, responding to questions and comments, and running experiments to improve our engagement.
 While we wait for more information, we’re taking a step back.

 Here’s what our day-to-day Twitter approach looks like right now: